 In 2016 GCC further awarded $65,000 to extend the work to full-scale delivery of 3D Printed Prosthesis in Cambodia and Nepal.

 NSERC (National Science and Engineering Research Council), for the Discovery Grant program which provided the seed funding to initiate this project many years ago in its infancy!
-As well, the NSERC USRA program to fund undergraduate engineering students for this project.
+As well, the NSERC USRA program helped to fund undergraduate engineering students for this project.

 CanPay provides eNETEmployer Workforce Management for our payroll requirements, allowing our team to focus on our mission.
 They are proud to be a supporter of our project.

 Form Futura has provided 3D print filament at reduced cost for this project.